adourian/adourian/README.md

 ### Hi there, I'm Kari 👋

-I'm currently pursuing my MSc in Computer Science at the University of Pennsylvania, with a strong focus on Data Science.
-Before diving into the world of computer science and data science, I earned a degree in Chemical Engineering & Biotechnology from EPFL.
+I'm currently pursuing my MSc in Computer Science at the University of Pennsylvania, with a strong focus on Data Science and Artificial Intelligence.
+Before transitioning to computer science, I earned a degree in Chemical Engineering & Biotechnology from EPFL, where I developed a deep understanding of engineering and biotech.

 ### 🚀 What I'm Passionate About

-I'm deeply passionate about leveraging data to drive insights and solutions, particularly within the finance, healthcare/pharma, and tech industries.
-But more generally speaking, I enjoy working on any complex problems using data.
+I’m passionate about harnessing the power of data and AI to drive innovation in biotechnology, preventive healthcare, and personalized medicine.
+My interests lie at the intersection of health, technology, and AI, and I aspire to work on projects that tackle meaningful problems in these areas—ultimately advancing longevity research and creating sustainable healthcare solutions.

 ### 💻 Tech Stack

-- **Programming Languages**: Python
+- **Programming Languages**: Python, Java, C, SQL
-- **Tools & Libraries**: PyTorch, scikit-learn, Pandas, NumPy, Seaborn, Matplotlib, Transformers (HF)
+- **Tools & Libraries**: PyTorch, scikit-learn, Pandas, NumPy, Seaborn, Matplotlib, Transformers (HF), Dash, Streamlit
-- **Specialties**: Data Analysis, Machine Learning, Predictive Modelling
+- **Specialties**: Data Science, Machine Learning, Predictive Modeling, Process Automation

 ### 🎯 What I'm Working On

-I'm currently developing a systematic trading strategy focused on biotech stocks.
-This project combines my interest in finance and healthcare with data science, while learning about algorithmic trading and quantitative finance.
+I'm currently exploring projects that bridge biotech and AI, such as predictive modeling in healthcare and automation in medical device data management.
+My recent work includes a diabetes prediction app, advanced clustering techniques for feature engineering, and building multi-modal neural networks for clinical trial success prediction.

 ### 🌱 Future Goals

-My goal is to contribute to impactful projects within the finance, healthcare, or tech industries and have fun with data and technology.
+I aim to develop cutting-edge AI solutions for healthcare and biotech challenges and contribute to innovative research in personalized medicine and longevity.

 ### 📫 Let's Connect!